Olongapo: Airport

-There are no airports in Olongapo itself although Subic Bay International Airport in the adjacent town of Morong, Bataan serves the general area of Olongapo.
+There are no airports in Olongapo itself, although Subic Bay International Airport in the adjacent town of Morong, Bataan serves the general area of Olongapo.
 The airport is within the Subic Bay Freeport Zone and was formerly known as Naval Air Station Cubi Point, when it was still an airbase of the United States.

-Sea Port
+Sea port

 Olongapo is served by the Port of Subic Bay, operated and managed by the Subic Bay Metropolitan Authority.
 Some facilities of the seaport are located on the Olongapo portion of the Subic Freeport Zone namely the Alava, Bravo, and Rivera Wharves.

 Roads

 The city has an organized road network, featuring a series of rectangular street grids.
-The primary road that connects Olongapo to the rest of the other is the Jose Abad Santos Avenue.
-In the city's main district, the names of those streets running from North to South follow the English alphabet's order.
-While streets running East to West are numbered from 1st to 27th, starting from the South parallel and up.
-Even streets are on the East side of the city while the odd streets are on the West.
+The primary road that connects Olongapo to the rest of the other is Jose Abad Santos Avenue.
+In the city's main district, the names of those streets running from north to south follow the English alphabet's order.
+Streets running east to west are numbered from 1st to 27th, starting from the south parallel and up.
+Even-numbered streets are on the east side of the city, while odd streets are on the west.
 Most of the roads in Olongapo are made of concrete and asphalt.

 Public transportation

 The city boasts its color-coded public transportation system which it has pioneered in the country.
-All public utility jeepneys and tricycles have its own color code depending on the district, zone or route that it is serving.
+All public utility jeepneys and tricycles have their own color code depending on the district, zone or route that they serve.
 Taxi services are also operated in the city but are limited.

-Bus Terminals
+Bus

-Victory Liner and Saulog Transit are the leading bus operators having their own terminals in the city which transports people in and out of the city.
-Local bus terminals are also present and are primarily used for transportation in neighboring towns and inside the Subic Bay Freeport Zone.
+Victory Liner and Saulog Transit are the leading bus operators, and have their own terminals in the city.
+They transport people in and out of the city.
+Local bus terminals are also present, and are primarily used for transportation in neighboring towns and inside the Subic Bay Freeport Zone.

-Road infrastructure
+Roads

 Olongapo is accessible through the National Highway (via Zigzag Road) from Hermosa and Dinalupihan, Bataan.
 The National Highway cuts through the city center and goes through north up to Barangay Barreto and then on to the neighboring town of Subic, and the rest of the towns in Zambales up to Pangasinan province.
 Another access to the city is via SCTEX and Subic Freeport Expressway exiting to the gates of Subic Bay Freeport Zone and also, from the south, Morong, Bataan (via Balanga, Bataan) through the Morong gate of Subic Bay Freeport Zone.